When A Hotel Should Take Responsibility

 A hotel may be liable for your injury if:

 - Insufficient safety measures such as dead smoke alarms caused you harm.

 - Broken locks resulted in a robbery or theft of your possessions.

 When you and your loved ones go on vacation, you do not expect to end up in the ER due to your hotel’s negligence.
 But should this happen, seek legal counsel at once.

 Make A Claim With Our Lawyers Today

 You shouldn’t have to suffer injuries or worse because a hotel and its staff did not take the proper steps to ensure your safety during your stay.
 Discuss your case with us to see how you should proceed with your claim today.

 To determine whether a hotel is liable for your injury, it is best to work with an experienced attorney.
-Call 770-901-2666 to schedule a meeting with us at our Atlanta office or send us your inquiries online.
+Call 770-901-2666 to schedule a meeting with us at our Sandy Springs office or send us your inquiries online.